 The National Park Service manages a seasonal campground on the North Rim, which also opens from May 15th and stays open until October 31st.
 Camping reservations can be made at recreation.gov, and are they highly recommended as this campground fills up most days.
 The campground is located approximately 1 mile from the trailhead.

-After that, your choices drop quickly, as the next closest lodging options are 18 miles away in Kanab, Utah.
+After that, your choices drop quickly, as the next closest lodging options are the Kaibab Lodge (18 miles away) or the Jacob Lake Inn (43 miles away).

 South Rim Lodging